Ricle7/freshgraduateacademy-digitalent/README.md

-# freshgraduateacademy-digitalent
+# Final Project DTS FGA 2024 x Binar Academy - Data Science
-This repository contains the completion of challenges in the DTS FGA 2024 x Binar Academy - Data Science program.
-The focus is on designing an interactive dashboard about the Covid-19 case and predicting customer churn in telecommunication companies using a machine learning classification approach
+This repository encompasses the accomplishment of tasks within the DTS FGA 2024 x Binar Academy - Data Science program.
+Its primary objective is to develop an interactive dashboard concerning Covid-19 cases and anticipate customer attrition in telecommunications corporations utilizing a machine learning classification methodology.